This is part 3 of a 5-part series on procrastination and how to tackle it at the root.

 By discovering my WHY (getting clear on why I want to study, which is to make the best out of my life) and recognizing the implications of non-action (continuing to be a push-pull procrastination situation; wasting my life away), I became naturally motivated to study.
 I didn’t force myself to love studying, but simply recognized its role in my life.

 I later enrolled into the National University of Singapore, Business School, which is one of the top business schools in Asia.
 Because I was naturally motivated to study, I was proactive in my coursework.
 Procrastination was hardly an issue, except for certain modules I was not interested in (like Finance).
 There was hardly a moment when I wanted to avoid school work.
 I greatly enjoyed my varsity life.
-I was on the Dean’s List every academic year, an honorary roll reserved for the top performers, and eventually graduated as the top student in Marketing.
+I was on the Dean’s List every academic year, an honor roll reserved for the top performers, and eventually graduated as the top student in Marketing.
 I share studying tips here: How To Get on the Dean’s List (series)

 Working with My Clients